ravnhq/DB-Nerdery-Challenges/README.md

 ```

-select count(offices.id) as list_of_office
+SELECT COUNT(offices.id) AS list_of_office
-from offices
+FROM offices
-inner join states
+INNER JOIN states
-on offices.state_id = states.id
+ON offices.state_id = states.id
-where states.name='Colorado';
+WHERE states.name='Colorado';

 ```